JamesFrifan/Estate_monitor/README.md

 ---

-This is a python project collecting property information from [Real Estate](https://www.realestate.com.au/rent/) and [Domain](https://www.domain.com.au/).
+This is a python project collecting property information from [Real Estate](https://www.realestate.com.au/rent/) and [Domain](https://www.domain.com.au/) for lease.